Sezo-code/Michine-Learning/README.md

 # Project Overview

-In this Project ,i cover the full process of building a beginner machine learning project.
+In this Projects ,i cover the full process of building machine learning projects.
 This includes creating a hypothesis, setting up the model, and measuring error.
-By the end,  understanding how to build an end-to-end machine learning project using Python and Jupyter.

-To make this interesting, we'll use a fun dataset.
-We'll use data from historical Olympic games.
-I try to predict how many medals a country will win based on historical and current data.

 # Machine learning project steps

 Most machine learning projects follow a similar outline, which i follow here.
 This outline will help  tackle any machine learning problem.

 **Project Steps**